 Consulting Services (freelancing)

-I do this through constant communication and numerous iterations of proposed design solutions.
-Overall picture starts with customer journey and task flow.
-Usually on sheet of paper and pencil sketch first.
+I improve UX through constant communication with developers and managers, as well as through numerous iterations of proposed design solutions supplemented with user research.
+The overall picture starts with the customer journey and task flow, usually done as a pencil and paper sketch at first.

 My clients know or sense they have issues with the functional flow, UI flow, or with screen layouts and visuals.
-They don’t have resources in the house to re-design it.
-Without allocating significant amount of time they introduce me into the product and ask me to identify bottlenecks (if unknown) and to come up with the design solution.
-Which I do.
-At the beginning I am observer, standing aside, watching the process and the people working with the product.
-I’m starting to get to the bottom of things, and using my skills and heuristic expertise, the right decision arises through a certain number of iterations.
+They don’t have the resources in-house to redesign it.
+They introduce me to the product and ask me to identify bottlenecks (if unknown) and to create the design solution.
+At the beginning I am an observer, watching the process and the people working and interacting with the product.
+After discovering the user pain points, using my skills and heuristic expertise I ideate the solution design through a number of iterations.

-McKinsey & Company introduced me to Concept Sprint.
-Which is essentially is their adaptation of Google Ventures Design Sprint.
-And it taught me a lesson: absolutely legitimate case in consulting industry, when there is a need of good UX with no GUI at all.
-Of course there is some CLI and command line involved, and even serious VB programming in Excel, but no in-house grown graphical user interface.
-Strange to hear these days, right?
-Well, yes, take away your impetuous desire to draw a screen layout.
-At the same time, no one repealed the work on the study of the persona and user journeys.
+McKinsey & Company introduced me to the Concept Sprint, which is essentially their adaptation of the Google Ventures Design Sprint.
+This project taught me about how there can be a need for UX with no GUI at all.
+Of course, there is some CLI and command line involved and even serious VB programming in Excel, but no in-house grown graphical user interface.
+I also created personas and user journeys, which were integral to defining the features and functions of the product.

-Other gig started as a pure iPhone application project with online prototype in InVision cloud.
-Many screens.
-Then I did an analysis of business requirements.
-What technologies are used now, what needs to be added, what to remove, what resources may be needed in order the iOS application sees the light.
+This job began as a pure iPhone application project: I created an online prototype in InVision cloud with about 30 screens.
+Then I did an analysis of the business requirements: what technologies are used now, what needs to be added, what needs to be removed, and what resources may be needed in order to ensure this iOS application gets released.

-Principle for Mac is useful to demonstrate motions and animated actions, such as micro-interactions.
-Quick to learn, and good support of Sketch artboards through import feature.
-Watch this YouTube playlist of work-in-progress interactions (9 short videos, < 1 min), made with Principle for Mac.
+I use Principle for Mac to demonstrate motions and animated actions, such as micro-interactions.
+This YouTube playlist shows some of my work-in-progress interactions (9 short videos, < 1 min) made with Principle for Mac.

-I dive into the details in the effort of seeing the value in every project I am involved into.
-My job is to deliver this value to both parties: to the end-users and to the business.
-To the customers of the business, who are end-users of the software applications or websites, and to the business, where usual goal is profit.
-Aligning these two values together is the definition of the success.
+Ultimately, my job is to deliver value to both parties: to the end-users and to the business.
+For the customers of the business, its usually about creating an enjoyable experience, and for the business, profit is usually the goal.
+Aligning these two values is the definition of the success.
 Let me know about your project.
-I am interested to help you.
+I am interested in helping you!